DevS01/DevS01/README.md

-Hi, I’m @Dev
+Hi, I’m Dev.

-I’m interested in Existing
+I’m interested in - Existing

 I’m currently learning - Dunno what man..

-How to reach me - PLease don't.
+How to reach me - Please don't.
 I have loads of problems as it is.